libgme/game-music-emu/readme.txt

 Getting Started
 ---------------
 Build a program consisting of demo/basics.c, demo/Wave_Writer.cpp, and all source files in gme/.

-If you have CMake 2.6 or higher you can use CMake to perform the build for you using standard CMake technique (i.e. cd to the source directory, run cmake, cd demo, run make)
+If you have CMake 2.6 or later, execute

+	run cmake
+	cd demo
+	run make

-Be sure "test.nsf" is in the same directory.
-Running the program should generate the recording "out.wav".
+Be sure "test.nsf" is in the same directory as the program.
+Running it should generate the recording "out.wav".

 A slightly more extensive demo application is available in the player/ directory.
 It requires SDL to build.